A healthy living blog from Marshfield Clinic Health System

 Simonson said this information helps providers educate their patients about how their substance use choices can affect their health.
 This screening also helps providers see a fuller picture of their patients in terms of their total health.

-“In Wisconsin especially, alcohol is such a part of our culture,” Simonson said.
+“Alcohol use is part of the Wisconsin culture,” Simonson said.
 “We’re trying to shift the culture so people understand it’s not healthy to use wine, beer or other substances to help you cope with everyday life challenges.”

 Low-risk alcohol consumption for men is two drinks or less per day.
 For women, low-risk alcohol consumption is no more than one drink per day.